Buying a house after Chapter 13 bankruptcy

 • Buy in a rural area: USDA loans are only available in areas defined as “rural” by the Department of Agriculture.
 However, this broad definition includes about 97% of the U.S. landmass

-Borrowers in Chapter 13 might have more luck with an FHA mortgage thanks to its lenient credit history requirements.
+Borrowers who are buying a house while in Chapter 13 bankruptcy might have more luck with an FHA mortgage thanks to its lenient credit history requirements.

 Conforming loans with Chapter 13 bankruptcy

-It’s much tougher to get a conforming loan after a Chapter 13 bankruptcy filing.
+It’s much tougher to get a conforming loan after filing Chapter 13 bankruptcy.
 Fannie Mae and Freddie Mac — the two agencies that set conforming loan rules — are stricter than the government agencies.
 They will not allow borrowers to apply while working through a Chapter 13 plan.

 Your bankruptcy must be either discharged or dismissed to qualify for a conventional mortgage.
 And there’s a waiting period: